loginom/loginom-help-en-omegat/data/visualization/cube/format-measures.md

    * ![Switch](./../../images/icons/ext/checkbox-states/checked_default.svg) **Custom format**" set own format of measures display if the standard formatting functionality is not sufficient.
 For example, it is possible to add display of any character.

-      > **Примечание:** если форматирование задается через параметр *Особый формат* остальные параметры из группы *Форматирование* становятся недоступными для редактирования.
+      > **Note:** if formatting is set using *Custom format* parameter, other formatting parameters from the *Formatting* group become unavailable for editing.

    The current configured view is also shown in this window:
    * **Example**: enter the value example to check correctness of the configured formatting.
    * **Result**: the final formatting applied to the example.

-Formatting can be applied to several measures at the same time. Множественное выделение осуществляется с помощью указателя мыши с зажатой клавишей Ctrl или Shift.
+Formatting can be applied to several measures at the same time.
+Multiple selection is performed using mouse cursor with Ctrl or Shift key pressed.

 Options of dimensions captions formatting are available in the *Dimensions* tab.
 Formatting configuration is similar to *Measures*, with the exception of selection of negative values in red.

-Для отображения настроенного форматирования в *Кубе* необходимо нажать кнопку *Применить*.
+To display the configured formatting in the *Cube*, it is required to press *Apply* button.